twak/winsyn/README.md

 After a parameter name has been assigned (`"stucco_crack_size"`), asking for it again in the code will return the same value (even if it lies outside of the given distribution).

 If you generate the same scene from the same random seed, it should always generate the same scene (on a single machine).
-However, small changes in the code path will change this, so it is also possible to pass in a paramter file containing all of these.
-Any parameters you do not list will be generated randomly as normal.
+However, small changes in the code path will change this, so consider creating a parameter list as below.

+# todo lists and parameter lists

+There is a [mechanism](https://github.com/twak/winsyn/blob/main/src/go.py#L90) to render a list of images using fixed seeds/parameters in headless/non-interactive mode.
+If there is a `todo.txt` file in the `config.render_path`, the system will try to render for each random seed (e.g., a number) in the file.
+One number per line.
+There is a robustness mechanism for multi-node rendering, but I have observed failures and had to run manulaly.

+In addition, if there is an existing parameter (attribs) file for that seed (i.e., the file `render_path/attribs/random_seed.txt` exists), those parameters will override the random values that would otherwise be used.
+Attributes that are required but not specified in this file are sampled as usual.

 # code overview